 A little background: I spent my formative years either in graduate school or in academia but I also have extensive experience in strength training and fitness/wellness.
 Growing up in Santa Barbara, California meant that I spent my life at either the beach or at the gym.
 While pursuing my doctorate in Hispanic literature, I worked in the weight room at Indiana University and was an elected representative on the student health/wellness advisory committee.
 During school breaks, I’d often go with my best friend to her family’s home in Chicago.
 While there, I would sigh over the library of my bestie’s dad (a retired orthopedic surgeon) and say, “If I had two lives to live, I’d be an orthopedic doctor.”

-I update my web site regularly and will make changes to this page as things develop, but for now, this is where it’s at as of fall 2017
+I update my web site regularly and will make changes to this page as things develop, but for now, this is where it’s at as of winter 2018.

 So…are you looking for an intuitive bodyworker who knows and loves muscles and bones?
+Would you like to try all the wonders of Chinese traditional therapy without the needles?
 Do you want to work with a health coach who listens and who truly hears you, one who is smart, passionate, knowledgable, and enthusiastic about you and your long-term health gains?
 One who can construct an effective fitness program that nurtures your health and genuinely enriches you in a way that complements your life and your schedule?

 You’ve found the right place.
 Welcome to Two Hearts Wellness™ and thank you for trusting me to be an integral part of your own fitness and wellness journey.

 Note: Two Hearts Asian bodywork therapy is available by appointment in South Austin all day Sunday and on Monday afternoons at 2919 Manchaca Rd., Ste.
 101 in Austin, TX 78704 (located inside Heather Gordon Spa and Wellness).
-On Monday until 2:00 p.m. and all day on Thursdays, Fridays, and Saturdays, Two Hearts services are offered in North Austin at 4131 Spicewood Springs Rd Ste N8, Austin, TX 78759 (located inside The Remedy Acupuncture & Chinese Herbal Medicine).
-Health coaching appointments may be available at other times and do not require in-person visits.
+On Monday until 2:00 p.m. and all day on Thursdays, Fridays, and Saturdays, Two Hearts services are offered in North Austin at 4131 Spicewood Springs Rd Ste N8, Austin, TX 78759.
+Health coaching appointments are available at other times and do not require in-person visits.

 I have a scholar’s love of writing so there is lot to discover on this web site.
 Do feel free to look around, and please enjoy!

-You can follow my blog, stay posted via Instagram, connect on Facebook, or contact me here to set up an appointment for fitness/wellness and health coaching services.
-If you are interested in Asian bodywork therapy, click here to book an appointment online.
+You can follow my blog, stay posted via Instagram, connect on Facebook and Twitter, or contact me here to set up an appointment for fitness/wellness and health coaching services.
+If you are interested in Asian bodywork therapy, click the link, above, to book an appointment online.